kerenshina/MileStone2/readme.md

 **Introduction:**

-Continue to Flight Simulator Project in MileStone 1
+Continue the "Flight Simulator" Project in "MileStone 1"

 This project contains the following elements:
 - Use of design and architecture templates.